HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 ## Update secrets for DAM staging

-Use the `manage-dam-staging update-secrets` command to update secrets of the publisher & subscriber for DAM staging.
+Use the `manage-dam-staging update-secrets` command to update secrets of the publisher and subscriber for DAM staging.

 -   **Command description**

-    You can update the secrets of a publisher & subscriber for DAM staging with the following command:
+    You can update the secrets of a publisher and subscriber for DAM staging with the following command:

     ```
     dxclient manage-dam-staging update-secrets